 Why is the Test Performed?

-CT rapidly creates detailed pictures of the body, including the brain, chest, spine, and abdomen.
-The test may be used to better view the structures inside the chest.
+CT quickly creates detailed pictures of the body.
+The test may be used to get a better view of the structures inside the chest.

 A thoracic CT may be done: